varsvisualizes/qr-code/README.md

 # qr-code
 My submission for the frontend mentor QR code challenge!
+Full readme to come.